kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 ### Non-Goals

 - Managing DNS or automatic naming.
-- Over-specifying implementation details to satisfy a single approach to multi-cluster inference.
+- Over-specifying implementation details to satisfy a single approach to Multi-Cluster InferencePools.

 ## Design Proposal